Cobots: A beginner’s guide to collaborative robots

 These are the different types of joints in a cobot:

-• Rotary joints let a cobot arm twist and turn, which is required for tasks that need rotation, like screw-driving or polishing.
+• Rotary joints let a cobot arm twist and turn, which is pretty much required for tasks that need rotation, like screw-driving or polishing.

-Cobots can have 4 to 10 joints on the arm, far exceeding the capabilities of a human hand.
+Cobots can have between 4 and 10 joints on an arm – far exceeding the capabilities of a human.

-End-effectors are the tools that allow robots to interact with objects.
-They are the point of contact between the cobot and the workpiece or product, essentially the robot’s “hand.”
+End-effectors are the tools that allow cobots to interact with objects.
+They are the point of contact between the cobot and the workpiece or product, essentially the robot’s “hand”.

 The nature of the material being handled — its weight, fragility, and size — dictates the type of end-effector needed.